 However, making the decision to invest in an internal enterprise SEO team or an external one depends largely on the type of business you’re running.

 What kind of business are you?

 Enterprise SEO requires both high-level and granular tactics to be effective.
-But the sheer size of a business alone doesn’t mean you necessarily need enterprise SEO.
+But the sheer size of the business alone doesn’t mean you necessarily need enterprise SEO.
 Similarly, sometimes non-corporations do need enterprise SEO.

 For example, perhaps your business isn’t an enterprise company by definition.
 But maybe you have an e-commerce startup that has hundreds or thousands of product pages.
 Just because you don’t have an enterprise business that consists of hundreds of employees doesn’t necessarily mean you don’t have an enterprise website.
 On the same token, companies that are in the Fortune 1000 may not have a huge website that requires the customization our e-commerce startup does.

 To help you determine whether you can benefit from enterprise SEO, use Google and Bing to index the number of pages on your site.
 Indexes count every crawlable page of your blog, including individual blog posts.
 Use this Google Indexed Page Checker tool to quickly check the number of pages by entering a URL.

 Through the Index Checker, you can quickly see the disparity between enterprise and non-enterprise.
 For example, New Jersey Resources, a retail and wholesale provider of energy services.
 They are a Fortune 1000 and Forbes 400 Platinum company.
 However, it only has 488 indexed pages, and might not be considered “enterprise” in terms of SEO.